There is so much proven science and clinical studies backing the huge impact that a Low Carb and Keto Diet can have on your mind and body.

 First Three Days: Withdrawal

 The first three days are usually the most difficult when cutting carbs, you may be prone to experiencing withdrawals.
-Your body will experience intense cravings because you are depriving of it what it is used to consuming.
+Your body may experience intense cravings because you are depriving of it what it is used to consuming.
 Below are few tips to getting through the first three days.

 Days Three through Five: Carb Crashing